 Measures the amount of gas expelled when the subject takes the deepest possible breath and then exhales forcefully and rapidly.
 The FVC is reduced in patients with a restrictive pulmonary disease.

-57. What is a Forced expiratory volume?
+57. What is a Forced Expiratory Volume?

-Same procedure but examines the percentage of the vital capacity that is exhaled during specific time intervals of the FVC test (amount of air exhaled during the first second).
+It examines the percentage of the vital capacity that is exhaled during specific time intervals of the FVC test (amount of air exhaled during the first second).
 Healthy people can exhale 75-85% of their FVC in the first second.